 And what about her friends who see this image pop up on their phones as they sit in a mediocre restaurant with their own disinterested boyfriends poking at a plate of cold food?
 Are they now jealous of a situation that doesn’t exist?
 Will they “like” her photo?
 Will they wonder what she is laughing at?
 Will they muster up the energy to smile and send a photo back in response, detailing the great time they are also having?

 And so it goes.
 Of course, this kind of battle of appearances has been going on forever, to some extent, but it’s more pervasive than ever, starts younger than ever, and is now easier than ever…literally at the fingertips of nearly every young girl in the country as I type this.
-And don’t forget, for Millennials, this is the number one method of social “interaction.”
+And don’t forget, for Millennials, this is how people now “communicate.”

 Do you see anyone you love going through life in this way?
 Do you think it’s damaging?